piero-vic/ptd/README.md

 ## Usage

-*todo* will search for a `.todos` file inside your home directory.
+*ptd* will search for a `.todos` file inside your home directory.
 All the tasks are stored as JSON objects.

 ### CLI

 ```
-Usage: todo [OPTIONS] COMMAND [ARGS]...
+Usage: ptd [OPTIONS] COMMAND [ARGS]...

   To Do list for the command line.